-Be honest, when was the last time you had a week’s holiday and were able to totally switch off from work?
+Be honest, when was the last time you had a holiday, and you could switch off from work completely?

 Having a trusted associate on board would make all the difference between you being in holiday mode both physically AND mentally.

 You have cover when you’re sick